GridHouse34/gitchecker/README.md

 Use !force to test if everything is working correctly.

 ---
 ### LICENSE
 This project uses the MIT License.
 Read more about it [here](https://github.com/GridHouse34/gitchecker/blob/main/LICENSE)

 ### Contributions/issues
 Got an issue or wish to contribute?
 Submit pull requests, open issues, or contact the maintainer on Discord (GridHouse)!

+---

+## OPTIONAL — for everyone except VOCO students

+### Important note for VOCO students:
+This project was originally a creative assignment for my programming class, with a deadline of **December 10th, 2025.**

+Please be aware that the code **will not work on Xen Orchestra servers (or any school-managed VM)** unless you have the ability to self-host on your own machine or server.
+This is most likely due to HTTPS traffic being intercepted or filtered, which prevents the program from communicating with the **GitHub API and Discord API**.

+If you want to run this project properly, you must host it on a system where HTTPS traffic is not altered or blocked.